SkafteNicki/dtu_mlops/s9_advanced_deployment/frontend.md

     and run `streamlit hello` afterwards to check that everything works as expected.

 2. Lets start by creating the frontend application in a `frontend.py` file.
-You can use essentially any frontend you want, but we will be using a simple streamlit application that we have created in the `samples/frontend_backend/frontend` folder.
+You can use essentially any frontend you want, but we will be using a simple streamlit application that we have created in the `samples/frontend_backend/frontend`.

     You can find help in the [streamlit documentation](https://docs.streamlit.io/library/api-reference)